PmasonFF/Zooniverse-data-digging/README.md

 - Drawing tool - Multiple tool types in one task (Complete)
 - Transcription - Single field (Complete)
 - Transcription - Mark and transcribe or comment (Complete)
-- Survey - 2D (choice and how many) full array
-- Survey - 3D (choice, how many, behaviour) full array
-- Survey - 2D non-zero elements only
+- Survey - Using B. Simmons' aggregate-survey.py
-- Survey - 3D non-zero elements only_
+- Survey - Building blocks

 #### 4) Test blocks which will preform simple tests on the output from one or more of the blocks listed in 3):
 - \*Test points from point drawing tools lay within the image_size (ie no out-of-bounds points.)